 A multi-faceted filmmaker and a graduate of the CFC (Canada's AFI), his body of work includes award-winning digital, shorts, series and features.
 He was selected for Berlin, Whistler and NSI Totally Television talent labs, and won the 10,000 Euro VFF Pitch prize at the Berlin Film Festival.

 Geordie’s work has played theatrically, sold worldwide and has been selected for numerous festivals including LA, Fantasia, Shanghai and ComicCon San Diego mere letters away from Hall H. He's a partner, along with producer Ashleigh Rains, in We'll Be Over Here Productions.
-He just wrapped his second feature and recently worked with legendary director, David Cronenberg, who stepped out of the director's chair to act in his sci-fi short Tomorrow's Shadows.
+He just wrapped his second feature, published a children’s book and worked with legendary director, David Cronenberg, who stepped out of the director's chair to act in his sci-fi short Tomorrow's Shadows.
 Mr. Cronenberg had only one note.